ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-and-manage-inactive-mailboxes.md

 ### Step 1: Place a mailbox on Litigation Hold or apply an Office 365 retention policy

-Placing a mailbox on Litigation Hold or applying an Office 365 retention policy retains the contents in the mailbox before it's deleted.
+Placing a mailbox on Litigation Hold or applying an Office 365 retention policy (that's configured to retain or retain and then delete content) retains the contents in the mailbox before it's deleted.
 Both types of holds will retain all mailbox content, including deleted items and original versions of modified items.
 Deleted and modified items are retained in the inactive mailbox for a specified period, or until you permanently delete the inactive mailbox by removing the hold or retention policy that's applied to the inactive mailbox.

 If a hold is already placed on a mailbox, or if an Office 365 retention policy is already applied to a mailbox, then all you have to do is delete the corresponding Office 365 user account as explained in Step 2.